Violation of Misdemeanor Probation

 If you find out that your probation officer is going to allege that you violated your misdemeanor probation in Tampa or Plant City in Hillsborough County, FL, then seek out the services of an experienced criminal defense attorney.

-Our main office is located in downtown Tampa, just a few blocks from the courthouse.
-Let us put our experience to work for you.
+Visit our main office in downtown Tampa, just a few blocks from the courthouse.
+We also have additional offices in Clearwater and New Port Richey.
+Let us use our experience to help you.

 Call 813-250-0500 today.